 - FY2020 FDR Instructions to States and Regions

 - Update on Uniform Guidance for NEA Partnership Agreements

 - Activity Location Reporting: Guidance and Frequently Asked Questions

 - SAA/RAO FY2016 Quick and Easy Guide to FDR Fields

 How to Utilize These Data

 NASAA members can request custom benchmarking reports that compare their agency’s funding and grant making over time and/or against their peers.
-These reports provide an overview of the SAA and are useful for council meetings, strategic planning sessions and legislative testimony.
-Reports are created on demand and are customized to meet the unique needs of each SAA
+These reports provide an overview of the state arts agency and are useful for council meetings, strategic planning sessions and legislative testimony.
+Reports are created on demand and are customized to meet the unique needs of each state arts agency.

 About the National Standard